-- Adenomyosis (a particular form of endometriosis affecting the uterus or the myometrium, i.e. the uterine muscle);
+- Adenomyosis (a particular form of endometriosis affecting lthe uterus or myometrium, i.e. the uterine muscle);

-- Endometrial hyperplasia or hypertrophy (increase in the volume of the lining of the uterus caused by hormonal imbalance);
+- Endometrial hyperplasia or hypertrophy (an increase in the volume of the lining of the luterus caused by hormonal imbalance);

-- A bleeding disorder (hemophilia or Von Willebrand disease, for example);
+- A coagulation disorder (hemophilia or Von Willebrand disease, for example);

 - Certain diseases or conditions, such as lupus erythematosus, kidney failure, liver dysfunction and other endocrine disorders;

-Women should be reassured that endometrial cancer is linked to very heavy bleeding in less than 1% of cases of menorrhagia.
+Rest assured: endometrial cancer is associated with heavy bleeding in less than 1% of menorrhagia cases. l

-The treatment of menstrual bleeding depends directly on its cause.
-This is why the cause must be systematically investigated by a specialist.
+The treatment of a hemorrhage from periods depends directly on its cause.
+For this reason, the cause must be systematically investigated by a specialist.

-When the copper coil is the cause of bleeding, the problem can be solved by replacing it with a hormonal coil containing levonorgestrel (a synthetic hormone similar to progesterone).
-This will limit the thickening of the endometrium, thus reducing the menstrual flow.
+When the copper IUD is the cause of periods bleeding, the problem can be solved by replacing it with a hormonal IUD containing levonorgestrel (a synthetic hormone similar to progesterone).
+The latter will have the effect of limiting endometrial thickening, thus reducing menstrual flow.

-Taking a progestin-only pill, i.e. a low dose of progesterone, can also be considered.
-This contraceptive treatment will also regulate the growth of the endometrium.
-Another solution: a hormonal treatment in tablets, always based on progesterone, can be implemented.
-This treatment should be taken for 10, 15 or 20 days per month, but preferably for a short period of time because of the risk of associated meningioma (benign meningeal tumor).
-It is therefore to be preferred, for example, while waiting for a surgical intervention.
+A progestin-only pill, i.e. one with a low progesterone content, may also be considered.
+This contraceptive treatment will also regulate endometrial growth.
+Alternatively, progesterone-based hormone tablets can be taken.
+This treatment should be taken for 10, 15 or 20 days a month, but preferably for a short time, due to the risk of associated meningioma (benign tumour of the meninges).
+It is therefore preferable, for example, while waiting for surgery.

 Ultrasound, a non-surgical treatment